ergoplatform/ergodocs/docs/dev/Integration/guide.md

 * */wallet/balances* to get wallet balance (for all the addresses)
 * */wallet/transactions* to get wallet transactions (for all the addresses)

-Doing an external wallet
+Create an external wallet.
 ========================

-If you are going to do wallet logic externally, you can do it with a library and also the block explorer. **Please note, you need to consider mempool transactions to avoid double-spending generation**.
+If you are going to perform your wallet logic externally, you can do so with a library and the block explorer. **Please note, you need to consider mempool transactions to avoid double-spending generation**.

 Available libraries are: